 Linux has definitely made a lot of sense even in a purely materialistic sense. - Linus Torvalds

-The best part of linux I love is a conjunction of its simple complexity and the complex simplicity in the form of customizablity.
-Everything about linux is modular and user centric.
-And how the cogs work together like a well oiled machine is what amazes me.
+To me, the best part of Linux is its unique form of simple complexity and complex simplicity in the form of customizability.
+Everything about Linux is modular and user-centric.
+The cogs work together like a well-oiled machine.
+It never ceases to amazes me.

-The linux desktop environment is one such pluggable GUI layer in a vast expanse of sedimentation.
-It feels like a system which truly cares about the freedom of its users.
+The Linux desktop environment is one such pluggable GUI layer in a vast expanse of sedimentation.
+It feels like a system that truly cares about the freedom of its users.
 Like a hive mind with individuality.
 This is what has motivated me to do a series of “window manager hopping”.

 A typical hierarchy looks like this: